johanneskopf/johanneskopf.github.io/README.md

 # johanneskopf.github.io
-Website that presents my résumé/portfolio.
+Here are some highlights of my portfolio.